yarisvt/tyk-docs/tyk-docs/content/tyk-heroku.md

 ### Overview
 The Overview screen displays information about your Heroku add-ons and the latest activity for your deployed app.
 ### Resources
-The Resources screen lists Any Heroku dynos that are available to you.
+The Resources screen shows what resources your app is consuming and any associated costs.
+It also lists Any Heroku dynos that are available to you.
 The dynos available may depend on the level of account you have.
 ### Deploy
 The Deploy screen displays the various deployment methods and pipelines you can use with your app.
 ### Metrics